Blazemeter/taurus/docs/CommandLine.md

 bzt -o execution.scenario.jmx=my_plan.jmx
 ```

 Rule for composing the override path is simple: it is built from dictionary keys and array indexes, separated by dot (`.`).
+If the array index is `-1` then list is appended.

 ## Artifacts